 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
-Allouez has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Allouez was built prior to World War II, making it one of the older and more historic towns in the country.

-Allouez is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Allouez is generally considered to be a blue-collar town.
+100.00% of the Allouez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Allouez is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Allouez who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One downside of living in Allouez is that it can take a long time to commute to work.
 In Allouez, the average commute to work is 52.50 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.